 Mary A. Ritter

 I never think of myself as an artist, a maker, or a marketer.
-First, sparked by a scene, a travel experience, or perhaps a photograph, a story is ready to be told.
-I research techniques that will convey the visual message, and I do the work.
+First, sparked by a scene, a travel experience, or perhaps a photograph, a story is ready to be told, and I become a storyteller.
+I research techniques that will convey the visual message and I do the work.
 I hope the work will draw the viewer to it, telling a story or evoking an emotion.

 provides an unlimited supply of nostalgic images.
 Growing up with a large family in rural Minnesota, playing on our farm and in the woods surrounding it with only siblings as my playmates, having a pony to ride and share, attending a one room country schoolhouse and a white country church with a tall steeple ~ these mental images challenge me to record them, and I’ve chosen textiles and threads as my medium.

 In our current world, sometimes filled with anxiety and crises

 I enjoy retreating to The Loft Studio to quietly put needle and thread to fabric to create art.
 My textile art will tell you a story, help you remember adventures from your youth, or perhaps recreate a scene stored in your memory banks.
 It might take you on a trip around our country or throughout the world.

 was something that entered my life at an early age.
 My mother taught her daughters to embroider and to sew as a utilitarian skill she felt we would need in order to provide for our own families.
 For dozens of years I followed that mode, making clothing and useful objects for my home.
 In retirement, I can turn to telling my life stories using the same skills.
 Utilitarian or art: Fabric, color, texture, expression …. these elements have always been a part of my life.